Problems Facing Solo Lawyers

 What follows are the most common problems in more particular detail that I see solo lawyers struggling with in practice.

-Isolation, Confidence and Lack of Support
+Isolation, Confidence And Lack of Support

 • No colleagues to bounce ideas off